Asymptotic McDonald-Kreitman test

 Gene drive resistance

 This C++ program calculates the frequency trajectory xd(t) of the driver allele under the deterministic model specified by Equations 1-4 in our paper, when assuming absence of resistance alleles.
 It also calculates the rate uμ(t) at which resistance alleles are expected to arise by de novo mutation, the rate uδ(t) at which they are expected to arise by NHEJ, the effective selection coefficient se(t) of resistance alleles, and the establishment probability π(t) of a resistance allele arising in a single copy in generation t.
 Results are provided for each generation 0 ≤ t ≤ tfix.
-The program finally provides the individual resistance probabilities Ptot, PSGV, Pμ, and Pδ.
+Lastly, the individual resistance probabilities Ptot, PSGV, Pμ, and Pδ are reported.

 RL Unckless, AG Clark, PW Messer (2017)